MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/view-data-with-visualizations-charts.md

 Visualizations let you see your business data graphically.
 A visualization is attached to an entity in Common Data Services for Apps.
 You can attach multiple visualizations to an entity, however, only one visualization can be displayed at a time along-side a grid.
 You can view multiple visualizations at the same time by using a dashboard.
 More information: [Analyze Data with Dashboards](analyze-data-with-dashboards.md)

  You can use a chart or a web resource as a visualization in CDS for Apps.
-For charts, you can use the chart designer in CDS for Apps.
-However, to use a web resource in a visualization, you must either use the SDK or import a custom visualization XML into CDS for Apps.
+For charts, you can use the chart designer in Model-driven Apps.
+However, to use a web resource in a visualization, you must either use the SDK or import a custom visualization XML into Model-driven Apps.
 More information: [Sample: Create, Retrieve, Update, and Delete a Chart](sample-create-retrieve-update-delete-chart.md)

 <a name="VisualizationTypes"></a>
 ## Visualization ownership
- In CDS for Apps, there are two types of visualization ownership: organization-owned and user-owned.
+ In Model-driven Apps, there are two types of visualization ownership: organization-owned and user-owned.

 - An organization-owned visualization is owned by an organization, and cannot be assigned or shared.
 The `SavedQueryVisualization` entity represents the organization-owned visualization.
-These visualizations are solution-aware entities in CDS for Apps.
+These visualizations are solution-aware entities in Model-driven Apps.
 Whenever you update a saved query visualization, you must publish the changes for the updates to be available across the organization by using the <xref:Microsoft.Crm.Sdk.Messages.PublishAllXmlRequest> message.
-This entity is referred to as a *System Chart* in the CDS for Apps web application.
+This entity is referred to as a *System Chart* in the Model-driven Apps web application.

 - A user-owned visualization is owned by an individual user, and can be assigned and shared with other users and teams.
 The `UserQueryVisualization` entity represents the user-owned visualization.
-This entity is referred to as a *User Chart* in the CDS for Apps web application, and is displayed under **My Charts** in the chart drop-down list.
+This entity is referred to as a *User Chart* in the Model-driven Apps web application, and is displayed under **My Charts** in the chart drop-down list.

   A user query visualization is not associated with a user query (view), despite the entity name.
 The view aspect of this entity is used only for setting the filter criteria.